Stadium of the Year

 Stadium of the Year is an annual public poll organised by StadiumDB.com website, to select, through a public vote, the best football stadium completed in the year preceding the contest.
 The award is the largest public vote of its kind in the world.

 The contest is organised by StadiumDB.com and its twin site Stadiony.net, edited in Polish.
 In the 2014–2020 editions, jury voting was held separately, in addition to public polls.
+Since the 2024 edition, the contest will also be organised on the newly launched EstadiosDB.com site, edited in Spanish.

 Description

 In 2011 Stadiony.net web portal for the first time organised a competition in which readers could vote for the best football arena in their opinion, commissioned in 2010.
 The contest has been held annually since then.

 Initially, the competition was organised only in the Polish language version of the website.
 Since the 3rd edition, following the creation of the English version of the site, StadiumDB.com, the contest has been held jointly in both language versions.
+Since the 15th edition (Stadium of the Year 2024), the competition will also be organized in the launched in 2024 Spanish version of the website, EstadiosDB.com.

 The voting each year is preceded by a nomination phase, during which readers can submit their suggestions and comments, influencing the final list of stadiums considered for the competition.
 Facilities that meet the following criteria are eligible to participate in the poll: